safak45xx/Blurfox/README.md

 🔍I have some small ideas about my [future](https://github.com/safak45xx/Blurfox-MacOS-/issues/2) plans.
 If you have any feedback or suggestions to add, please let me know.

+🔴If you'd like to help me [resolve](https://github.com/safak45xx/Blurfox-MacOS-/issues/4) some of the issues I'm experiencing, please feel free to stop by and lend a hand.

 ------------------
 ⌚️Installation